Ensembl/plant-scripts/pangenes/README.md

 and -m dryrun, if you prefer to paste your commands in batches directly.

-The second block of the flow aligns genome sequences (in pairs A & B) and uses the resulting alignments to transform gene coordinates.
-The overlap of genes is computed to call collinear pairs.
-The following figures summarize these key steps:
+The second block of the flow aligns genome sequences (in pairs A & B) and uses the resulting alignments to transform gene coordinates:

 ![WGA and gene mapping](pics/collinear_pangenes_minimap2.png)

+This is how the overlap of genes is computed (with bedtools intersect) to call collinear pairs:

 ![How gene overlaps are computed](pics/wgaoverlap.png)